neonsecret/agile_tool_agent_R/docs/idea_recap.md

 - **Tool modality**, modeled and tokenized specifically to represent function signatures/schemas, arguments, and tool capabilities as structured tokens with a dedicated tokenizer/vocab.

 The model should *reason* across and within both modalities.
 This is a more general treatment than prior work like ToolGen, enabling native multi-modal reasoning and robust generalization to unseen tools and complex tool compositions.
+The end goal is to use this model with MCP, so it should use some format easily converted to MCP.
 ***

 ## Related Research